LylChun/epgdata/README.md

 `epgdata` is an R data package that is supplementary to the `EPGminer` package and needed for the demo vignette.
 The demo data is included here as a separate package due to the inherent size of EPG data sets.
-Please refer to [`EPGminer`](https://github.com/LylChun/EPGminer) for more discussion of EPG data and analysis.
+Please refer to the `EPGminer` package itself [here](https://github.com/LylChun/EPGminer) for more discussion of EPG data and analysis.

 ## Installation